gbletr42/bef/README.md

 **This software package has not been extensively battle tested in the real world.
 While your data is *probably* safe, there may be data eating bugs hiding**

 # Description
 Block Erasure Format is a file utility and file format designed to fix the pain points I've personally had with existing utilities.
 It has a nice and easy to use interface, at least according to me, it is simple with minimal overhead, and it is very fast.
 It is also designed to be modular and extensible, with modular hash and parity library backends.
 The file format is fully streamable, meaning it does not need to have a seekable file to work, so you can just pipe data right in from say tar.
-It is finally a very small piece of software, only around 2 klocs, so it should be readily auditable and forkable.

 # What even are erasure codes?
 Erasure codes are a type of error correction codes that can be applied to a set of k input symbols (such as k blocks of data) and output k+n output symbols.
 You can lose any n symbols from the output before you are unable to reconstruct the original input, providing you with significant protection against corruption.